ericwooley/ericwooley.github.io/_posts/2015-04-01-using-immutablejs.markdown

 _So what is the answer?
 Is there a better way._
 My first thought was to create the array at blazing speed, then create the Immutable List and be on my merry way!

-Reality didn't match my expectation however (27 per second)
+<s>Reality didn't match my expectation however (27 per second)</s>

 {% highlight javascript %}
 for (var i = 0; i < testSize; i++) {
   jsArr.push(i);
 }
-imList = Immutable.List(jsArr);
+//imList = Immutable.List(jsArr); // This is wrong as it turns out. imList = Immutable.List.of(jsArr);
 {% endhighlight %}

-Why didn't that work?
-Well transforming a giant array into a different datastructure isn't as performant as I would have hoped.
+<s>Why didn't that work?
+Well transforming a giant array into a different datastructure isn't as performant as I would have hoped.</s>

+This actually worked very close to native performance (218 per second) .
+However, the docs give no hints as to why.
+Which is precicely why this article was started.

 --------------------------------------------------------------------------------------------------------------
-Finally I stubmled on, what I consider, to be the best answer.
+<s>Finally I stubmled on, what I consider, to be the best answer. </s>

 There is a function called `withMutations` which gives you a mutatable version as a callback, which you can mutate mutliple times without worrying about shallow copies happening every time (49 per second).